dan-carroll/dan-carroll.github.io/README.md

 # License

-The following directories and their contents are Copyright Tom Preston-Werner.
+The following directories and their contents are Copyright Dan Carroll.
 You may not reuse anything therein without my permission:

 * _posts/
-* images/

 All other directories and files are MIT Licensed.